 I’ve never seen a ghost, but sometimes, just sometimes, I get those chills up my spine and wonder.
-These three destinations in the welcoming town of Warwick are the perfect place to test your ghost radar.
-Is it all just too many Stephen King novels, or will you experience something supernatural?
+These three destinations in the welcoming town of Warwick, known for its haunted buildings, are the perfect place to test your ghost radar.
+Is it all just too many Stephen King novels, or will you experience something supernatural on the Darling Downs ghost tours?
 Do share what happens!

-Warwick is a thriving rural town on Queensland’s Southern Downs, renowned for its historic buildings.
-From humble shepherd’s slab huts where Australia’s greatest shearer, Jackie Howe, was born to grand public buildings and homesteads of sandstone, her streetscape is still dominated by grand heritage architecture.
+Warwick is a thriving rural town on Queensland’s Southern Downs, renowned for its historic buildings and spooky getaways.
+From humble shepherd’s slab huts where Australia’s greatest shearer, Jackie Howe, was born, to grand public buildings and homesteads of sandstone, her streetscape is still dominated by grand heritage architecture.

 WARNING!
 Don’t watch this video late at night – only joking!

-A visit here is like stepping into a time-warp back to 1867, when the solitary sandstone building oversaw the fertile Glengallan Valley to Cunningham’s Gap in the Great Divide, and some of those early residents may still be enjoying the view.
-I’ve visited here several times and I’m fascinated by the house.
-It’s not a restored building, but rather preserved to show the passage of time.
+A visit here is like stepping into a time warp back to 1867, when the solitary sandstone building oversaw the fertile Glengallan Valley to Cunningham’s Gap in the Great Divide.
+Some of those early residents may still be enjoying the view.
+I’ve visited here several times, and I’m fascinated by the house.
+It’s not a restored building but rather preserved to show the passage of time.
 Is it spooky?
-Well I would not want to be here after dark!
+Well, I would not want to be here after dark!

 “People come back to the Heritage Centre after going through the house and tell us stories of how they felt a chill or saw someone at a window,” explains Donna Fraser, Chair of Glengallan Homestead Trust.